Battery firm abandons plan for a $2.6 billion plant in Georgia

 “We are so grateful for the support and partnership we found in Coweta County and throughout Georgia," Freyr spokesperson Amy Jaick wrote in a statement, "However, as noted in our December release, we are focusing at the moment on the solar module manufacturing facility in Texas.”

-The Newnan Times-Herald first reported the story, saying Freyr senior vice president of business development Jason Peace met Thursday with the Coweta County Development Authority.
-The newspaper reported that Peace blamed rising interest rates, falling battery prices and a change in leadership at the company for the decision not to build the factory.
+The Newnan Times-Herald first reported the story, saying Freyr senior vice president of business development Jason Peace met Thursday with local officials.
+Peace told Coweta County Development Authority board members that the decision was driven by rising interest rates, falling battery prices, a change in company leadership and a shift in its goals, authority President Sarah Jacobs wrote in an email Friday.

 “Georgia’s incentives process protects the Georgia taxpayer, and when a company’s plans change, that process ensures discretionary incentives are repaid," Atwell said in a statement.